(24/7 Crisis support line for Alameda County)

 Teen volunteers help shelve picture books, process library materials such as paperbacks and magazines, or other library duties at the Mobile and Outreach Services office in Fremont.
 Contact the Bookmobile for more information.

 We use teen volunteers year-round and they help primarily with basic shelving of books and audiovisual materials.
 In addition, some volunteers may be asked to help with library programs and other special projects.
-To apply, please ask for a volunteer application, which you can get at the circulation desk, or print out a copy below.
+To apply, please click on this link.
 Questions?
 Please contact the Teen Services Representative, Nathan Silva or Chris Selig.

 Dublin Library has volunteer opportunities for high school students in a few different programs.
 Recruitments are held three times a year: fall, winter/spring, and summer.
 Please check with the branch for dates and times.
 You can email Sigriet Ferrer or call the branch at (925) 803-7252.